kizitonwose/Calendar/README.md

 ## Contributing

-Found a bug? feel free to fix it and send a pull request or [open an issue](https://github.com/kizitonwose/CalendarView/issues).
+Found a bug? feel free to fix it and send a pull request or [open an issue](https://github.com/kizitonwose/Calendar/issues).

-## Inspiration

-CalendarView was inspired by the iOS library [JTAppleCalendar](https://github.com/patchthecode/JTAppleCalendar).
-I used JTAppleCalendar in an iOS project but couldn't find anything as customizable on Android so I built this.
-You'll find some similar terms like `InDateStyle`, `OutDateStyle`, `DayOwner` etc.

 ## License
-CalendarView is distributed under the MIT license.
-See [LICENSE](https://github.com/kizitonwose/CalendarView/blob/master/LICENSE.md) for details.
+Calendar library is distributed under the MIT license.
+See [LICENSE](https://github.com/kizitonwose/Calendar/blob/master/LICENSE.md) for details.